The Vancouver Attractions Pass is the best (actually, the only) Vancouver tourism passport on the market.

 Located 40 minutes South of downtown Vancouver, Steveston is the epicentre of BC’s fishing industry and a popular tourist attraction.

 Experience the area’s history firsthand with a trip to the Gulf of Georgia Cannery National historic site with the Vancouver Attractions Pass.

 Enjoy interactive exhibits, films and guided tours celebrating this vital industry and the people who have worked in it for over a century.

 *Up to a maximum of 2 adults and 2 children.

-Take the opportunity to see and experience what was once the largest copper mine in the entire British Empire.
+With the Vancouver tourist card you can take the opportunity to see and experience what was once the largest copper mine in the entire British Empire.

 What is the Vancouver Attraction Passport and Experiences Guide?